Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: Formal differentiation and Alinhac's unknown

-Using Lemma 2.3, we have the following proposition.
-Note that on the right hand side, all bad terms ( which looks like $|h|_{m+\frac{1}{2}}$ ) are removed. \begin{prop} Linearization of (2.1) can be expressed as the following, using new unknowns $\mathcal{V},\mathcal{Q},\mathcal{B}$.
+Using Lemma \ref{lemma 2.3}, we have the following proposition.
+Note that on the right hand side, all bad terms (which behaves like $|h|_{m+\frac{1}{2}}$) are removed. \begin{proposition} Linearization of (\ref{2.1}) can be expressed as the following, using new unknowns $\mathcal{V},\mathcal{Q}$, and $\mathcal{B}$ in (\ref{2.2}),